ksoichiro/gradle-console-reporter/README.md

 This plugin will aggregate test reports and show them to console.
 It's useful when you use CI services that don't save artifacts.

-Currently, only JUnit test report is available.
+Currently, JUnit test report and JaCoCo coverage report is available.

 ## Usage